JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

 *Additional Note: These EEPROM's have been hit by the component shortage.
 Microchip/Atmel EEPROM chips would be ideal, but the part only really need to be pin compatible 28c64/28c256 EEPROM's.
 Check Jameco's stock if you can't find any from your normal supplier!
 They have a good history of keeping 'em on the shelves. (i.e. https://www.jameco.com/z/28C256-25-Major-Brands-IC-28C256-25IC-EEPROM-256K-Bit-CMOS-Parallel_74878.html)*

+## Assembly Instructions?

+Instructions to assembly the board can be found in the `assembly-notes-and-schematic-vX.X.X.pdf` file in the root directory of this repo.

 ## Initialization Steps

 After assembly, you have to "initialize" the cartridge before using it.
 You can do this by saving the synths internal patches to EEPROM.
 Here are some steps: